cloudfoundry-attic/bosh-notes/finished/security-groups-in-resource-pools.md

-# Security Groups on resource pools instead of networks
+# Security Groups on resource pools instead of networks [FINISHED]

 Allows having machines in the same network, but with different incoming/outgoing rules.
 Example: only the runners/DEAs of a CF deployment should be able to access some service VMs in a different network.

 Right now, security group configuration work on the `network` property.
 To have two jobs in the same network but with different security groups, you'd have to define two networks, like this: